GSA/search-gov-website/admin-center/analytics/third-party.md

 ## Google Analytics

 Within your Google Analytics account, select the option, *Do Track Site Search*.
 Set the query parameter as *query*.
-For more information, read Google's tip, [Set Up and Configure Site Search](https://support.google.com/analytics/answer/1012264?hl=en&ref_topic=1031951){% external_link %}.
+For more information, read Google's tip, [Set Up and Configure Site Search](https://support.google.com/analytics/answer/1012264?hl=en&ref_topic=1031951).

 Additionally, if you've requested [domain masking](cname.html) and you want to include the analytics for your *search.example.gov* subdomain with your main *example.gov* domain, you'll need to set your domain in your Google Analytics JavaScript by including `_gaq.push(['_setDomainName', 'example.gov']);`.

-For more information, read Google's tip, [Tracking Multiple Domains](https://developers.google.com/analytics/devguides/collection/gajs/gaTrackingSite){% external_link %}.
+For more information, read Google's tip, [Tracking Multiple Domains](https://developers.google.com/analytics/devguides/collection/gajs/gaTrackingSite).

 The code you submit should look something like this: